 When should the final inspection be conducted

-If the property is vacant, the final inspection should be conducted at least a week before the settlement date.
+If the property is vacant, the final inspection should be conducted a few days before the settlement date – with the final handover happening at the property.
 This allows for time for the vendor to fix, replace or put back items that were part of the house sale.
 The solicitor must be involved in resolving these issues before settlement.